 How To Make Toffee Cookies

 - Stir- Add the dry ingredient mixture to the wet ingredients then stir until a dough forms.
+If using an electric mixer use a low then medium speed to mix the dough.

 - Roll and Chill– Roll the cookie dough into balls and place all of the cookie dough balls on a cookie sheet in the fridge to chill.
 When baking you’ll need more room between the cookie dough balls, but when chilling they can be closer together.